History of rail transport: Steam power introduced

 The first commercially successful steam locomotive was Matthew Murray's rack locomotive Salamanca built for the Middleton Railway in Leeds in 1812.
 This twin-cylinder locomotive was not heavy enough to break the edge-rails track and solved the problem of adhesion by a cog-wheel using teeth cast on the side of one of the rails.
 Thus it was also the first rack railway.

 This was followed in 1813 by the locomotive Puffing Billy built by Christopher Blackett and William Hedley for the Wylam Colliery Railway, the first successful locomotive running by adhesion only.
 This was accomplished by the distribution of weight between a number of wheels.
 Puffing Billy is now on display in the Science Museum in London, making it the oldest locomotive in existence.

 In 1814, George Stephenson, inspired by the early locomotives of Trevithick, Murray and Hedley, persuaded the manager of the Killingworth colliery where he worked to allow him to build a steam-powered machine.
 Stephenson played a pivotal role in the development and widespread adoption of the steam locomotive.
 His designs considerably improved on the work of the earlier pioneers.
 He built the locomotive Blücher, also a successful flanged-wheel adhesion locomotive.
-In 1825, he built the locomotive Locomotion for the Stockton and Darlington Railway in the north east of England, which became the first public steam railway in the world, although it used both horse power and steam power on different runs.
+In 1825, he built the locomotive Locomotion for the Stockton and Darlington Railway in the North East of England, which became the first public steam railway in the world, although it used both horse power and steam power on different runs.
 In 1829, he built the locomotive Rocket, which entered in and won the Rainhill Trials.
 This success led to Stephenson establishing his company as the pre-eminent builder of steam locomotives for railways in Great Britain and Ireland, the United States, and much of Europe.
 The first public railway which used only steam locomotives, all the time, was Liverpool and Manchester Railway, built in 1830.
+The world's first and historical train journey was between Liverpool and Manchester in England on 15th September 1830.